mythril-forge/homebrew-classes/docs/homebrew/paladin.md

 ## Preparing and Casting Spells
 The Paladin table shows how many spell slots you have to cast your paladin spells.
 To cast one of your paladin spells of 1st level or higher, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.

 You prepare the list of paladin spells that are available for you to cast, choosing from the paladin spell list.
-When you do so, choose a number of paladin spells equal to your Charisma modifier + half your paladin level, rounded down (minimum of one spell).
+When you do so, choose a number of paladin spells equal to the sum of your Charisma modifier + Paladin level, ÷ 2 and rounded down.
 The spells must be of a level for which you have spell slots.

-For example, if you are a 5th-level paladin, you have four 1st-level and two 2nd-level spell slots.
-With a Charisma of 14, your list of prepared spells can include four spells of 1st or 2nd-level, in any combination.
+For example, if you are a 5th-level paladin, you have four 1st-level and one 2nd-level spell slot.
+With a Charisma of 14, your list of prepared spells can include three spells of 1st or 2nd-level, in any combination.
 If you prepare the 1st-level spell cure wounds, you can cast it using a 1st-level or a 2nd-level slot.
 Casting the spell doesn't remove it from your list of prepared spells.

 You can change your list of prepared spells when you finish a long rest.
 Preparing a new list of paladin spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.

 ### Spellcasting Ability
 Charisma is your spellcasting ability for your paladin spells, since their power derives from the strength of your convictions.
 You use your Charisma whenever a spell refers to your spellcasting ability.
 In addition, you use your Charisma modifier when setting the saving throw DC for a paladin spell you cast and when making an attack roll with one.

-Spell save DC = 8 + your proficiency bonus + your Charisma modifier
+`Spell save DC = 9 + your proficiency bonus + your Charisma modifier`

-Spell attack modifier = your proficiency bonus + your Charisma modifier
+`Spell attack modifier = your proficiency bonus + your Charisma modifier`

 ### Spellcasting Focus
 You can use a holy symbol (found in chapter 5) as a spellcasting focus for your paladin spells.

-## Divine Health
-By 3rd level, the divine magic flowing through you makes you immune to disease.

 ## Sacred Oath
-When you reach 3rd level, you swear the oath that binds you as a paladin forever.
+When you reach 2nd level, you swear the oath that binds you as a paladin forever.
 Up to this time you have been in a preparatory stage, committed to the path but not yet sworn to it.
 Now you choose from the list of available oaths.

-Your choice grants you features at 3rd level and again at 7th, 15th, and 20th level.
+Your choice grants you features at 2nd level and again at 3rd, 6th, 10th, 14th, and 20th level.
 Those features include oath spells and the Channel Divinity feature.

 ### Oath Spells
 Each oath has a list of associated spells.
 You gain access to these spells at the levels specified in the oath description.
 Once you gain access to an oath spell, you always have it prepared.
 Oath spells don't count against the number of spells you can prepare each day.

 If you gain an oath spell that doesn't appear on the paladin spell list, the spell is nonetheless a paladin spell for you.

-### Channel Divinity
-Your oath allows you to channel divine energy to fuel magical effects.
-Each Channel Divinity option provided by your oath explains how to use it.

-When you use your Channel Divinity, you choose which option to use.
-You must then finish a short or long rest to use your Channel Divinity again.

-Some Channel Divinity effects require saving throws.
-When you use such an effect from this class, the DC equals your paladin spell save DC.

 ### Breaking Your Oath
 A paladin tries to hold to the highest standards of conduct, but even the most virtuous paladin is fallible.
 Sometimes the right path proves too demanding, sometimes a situation calls for the lesser of two evils, and sometimes the heat of emotion causes a paladin to transgress his or her oath.